shams-nahid/My-Daily-AWS-Study/public/Other Services/02 Elastic Beanstalk/01 Elastic beanstalk Overview.md

 1. `Update Environments Platform Versions`: Recommended approach to go to latest version.
 2. `Perform a Blue/Green Deployment`: Recommended approach to go to a specif version.

+**Best Practices**

+- To preserve database on environment deletion
+  - In production, create database separately
+  - In dev/test, use database retention as `Create Snapshot`